 Maternity care is so much more than just physical safety; it involves emotional safety as well.
 The link here takes you to a beautiful video made by the White Ribbon Alliance honoring respectful maternity care as a human right.

 Midwifery Community Standard of Care

-The Midwifery Model of Care is centered on reducing medical intervention and maintaining safety for women and their children.
-The Model of Care (Midwifery Task Force, Inc.,1996-2008) includes:
+The Midwifery Model of Care is centered on reducing medical intervention and maintaining safety for pregnant women or pregnant people, and their children.
+The Model of Care includes:

-- Providing the mother with individualized education, counseling, and prenatal care, continuous hands on assistance during labor and delivery, and postpartum support
+- Providing the woman or pregnant person with individualized education, counseling, and prenatal care, continuous hands on assistance during labor and delivery, and postpartum support

 - Minimizing technological interventions

 After the birth, the community standard is to continue to provide ongoing postpartum care and support until 6 weeks.
-This care includes weight checks, jaundice evaluations, lactation support, newborn screening, birth certificate filing and full guidance until the well-being of mother and baby is established.
-As always, midwives will refer clients to a medical provider if signs of complications develop.
+This care includes weight checks, jaundice evaluations, lactation support, newborn screening, birth certificate filing and full guidance until the well-being of postpartum mother or parent, and baby is established.
+As always, midwives will refer clients to a clinic or hospital-based provider if signs of complications develop.